 If such an AC was to decide in future to participate, it would formally resolve to do so by means of its usual processes and give notice publicly to the ICANN community of this decision.
 Three months following such announcement (the “notice period”), that AC would “join” the Community Mechanism (that is, on that date it obtain the right to participate on the same basis as the other voting SOs/ACs).
 Such an incoming AC would not be able to cast votes on any decision that where the Decision Period (see Section 5B for a description of the various phases in the exercise of community powers) had begun on the date it “joined”, but would be eligible to do so for decisions that had not yet reached that point.

-[If an SO or AC at some future point decided it no longer wished to participate in the Community Mechanism as Sole Member on a voting basis, it could resolve to leave the mechanism through its usual processes.
+If an SO or AC at some future point decided it no longer wished to participate in the Community Mechanism as Sole Member on a voting basis, it could resolve to leave the mechanism through its usual processes.
 Such a decision would take effect immediately after notice was publicly given to the ICANN community.

 Where an SO or an AC joins or leaves the community mechanism, it cannot reverse this decision until at least one year has passed from the end of the relevant notice period.